Why read to small children

 - By age two, they have better language skills, know more words, and have better memory, listening, and logic skills.

-- By kindergarden, they're twice as likely to score in the top 25% of their class in reading as kids who are read to less than three times a week.
+- By kindergarten, they're twice as likely to score in the top 25% of their class in reading as kids who are read to less than three times a week.

 Research shows that the best thing parents can do to ensure their child has good reading skills is to keep age-appropriate books in their home.
-That's why we developed 1,000 Books Before Kindergarten.
+That's why we offer 1,000 Books Before Kindergarten.

 1,000 Books Before Kindergarten